ioccc-src/winner/2020/ferguson1/spoilers.md

     offsets for every time I use negative offsets.
 But where's the fun in that?
     :)

-    BTW: Some of these are not in the table of expressions in the HACKING file.
+    BTW: Some of these are not in the table of expressions in the HACKING.md file.
     Also there might be some code in there that is no longer correct (it was before I started obfuscation) though it might be able to give an idea.
-    Spoilers abound in that file (in addition to this file) but the HACKING file states things that are no longer true: a way of obfuscation itself!
+    Spoilers abound in that file (in addition to this file) but the HACKING.md file states things that are no longer true: a way of obfuscation itself!
 Instead of misleading comments it's misleading statements in the file that explains what some of the things are for!